Computing the Reachability Value of Posterior-Deterministic POMDPs: Preliminaries

 Let $\pdp = \pdpFull$ be a POMDP.
 A \emphdef{run} of $\pdp$ is an infinite sequence of states, actions, and observations of the form $\run = \state_0 \action_1 \obs_1 \state_1 \action_2 \obs_2 \ldots \in (\states \times \ac \times \sig)^\omega$ such that $\ptran(\state_i, \action_{i+1})(\obs_{i+1}, \state_{i+1}) > 0$ for all $i\ge 0$.
 We write $\Runs(\pdp)$ for the set of runs on $\pdp$.

 A \emphdef{history} is a finite prefix of a run ending in a state; it is an element of $\states \times (\ac \times \sig \times \states)^*$.
 We write \emphdef{$\last(\history)$} for the last state of the history.
 We also define an \emphdef{observable history} (resp.\ \emphdef{observable run}) as the projection of a history (resp.\ run) to $(\actions \times \sig)^*$ (resp.\ $(\actions \times \sig)^\omega$), corresponding to the information an agent has access to while taking actions in the POMDP.
 We write $\projObs(\cdot)$ for this projection.
 The \emphdef{length} $\length{\history}$ of an (observable) history $\history$ is the number of actions in it.
-If $\run$ is an (observable) run, we write $\partialRun{n}$ for the (observable) history consisting of the states, actions, and observations of $\run$ up to index $n$ included.
+If $\run$ is an (observable) run, we write $\partialRun{n}$ for its prefix of length $n$, i.e., the (observable) history containing the first $n$ action-observation pairs.

 \subparagraph{Beliefs and belief supports.} A \emphdef{belief} of $\pdp$ is a distribution $\bel{b}\in\Dist(\states)$.
 Beliefs are denoted as boldface letters.
 The set of all beliefs of $\pdp$ is denoted as \emphdef{$\bsp{\pdp}$}.
 Beliefs are used to represent the most accurate information about the current state that the agent has.
 We usually assume that the agent has an \emphdef{initial belief} about its starting position in the POMDP.
 This belief is updated as actions are taken and observations are received.
 If $\bel{b}$ is the current belief, after taking action $\action$ and observing $\obs$, the new belief $\bel{b}_{\action, \obs}$ is given, for $\state\in\states$, by